How subscriptions can strengthen loyalty & customer relationships

-The technical infrastructure allows endless possibilities to encourage engagement with your brand far beyond the subscription box.
-For example, you could use digital marketing integration to provide hints, tips, or advice on using particular products.
+For example, you can provide guidance, tips or advice on how to get more value from products.
 You could even implement video tutorials or opportunities to showcase additional usage of specific items.

-This technical integration doesn't need to be complex or expensive.
-Even the publication of a QR code on a subscription box package could be enough to drive your customers back to your website and benefit from your content marketing plans.
+This doesn't need to be complex or expensive.
+Even a simple QR code on packaging can drive customers back to your website and content.

 This quiet persuasion could be crucial in creating a community between yourself and your audiences, where content and people align to create long-lasting advocacy.

-Sherwen Studios Whitepaper, The Future of Subscription Commerce is up for Renewal
+The Future of Subscription Commerce is up for Renewal, Sherwen Studios

-Today's current cost of living crisis means that budgets will continue to be tightened.
+In a more cost conscious environment, budgets remain under pressure.
 As a result, customers will be looking to benefit from subscription boxes that offer exceptional value for money.

 This represents a stronger chance for retailers to look closely at their loyalty programmes to identify how they can continue to offer exceptional customer service and a strong subscription offering.